zikula/core/UPGRADE-Core1.x.md

 #### FOR DEVELOPERS ONLY: Clone Zikula/Core from the repo at Github.
 Use the 1.5 branch.

-Zikula makes use of [composer](http://getcomposer.org/) to manage and download all dependencies.
+Zikula makes use of [Composer](https://getcomposer.org/) to manage and download all dependencies.
 Composer must be run prior to installing or upgrading a site using Zikula.
 Run `composer self-update` and `composer update`.

 If you store Composer in the root of the Zikula Core checkout, please rename it from `composer.phar` to `composer` to avoid your IDE reading the package contents.

-#### FOR NORMAL USERS: Download the current release from [http://www.zikula.org/](http://www.zikula.org/)
+#### FOR NORMAL USERS: Download the current release from [GitHub releases](https://github.com/zikula/core/releases/)

 All the dependencies and requirements are included in this package.